GongT/baobao/library/platform/docs/platform.api.md

 // @public (undocumented)
 export function getAllPathUpToRoot(from: string, append?: string): string[];

+// Warning: (ae-missing-release-tag) "lrelative" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function lrelative(from: string, to: string): string;

 // Warning: (ae-missing-release-tag) "nodeProcessEnv" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)